Desmondotutu/Jenkins-pipeline-deploy-to-eks/README.md

 https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli

 ## 1. Create a Keypair that matches your keypair

+Login to your AWS console and navigate to EC2 Dashboard and create a keypair tobe used to connect to our jenkins server.
+Make sure to rename the keypair in main.tf file under the aws_instance resource section to match the keypair you just created.

 # jenkins-pipeline-deploy-to-eks

 This pipeline uses terraform to provision resources in aws cloud and automatically setup our jenkins server using the "jenkins-server.sh script found in the terraform folder in our directory".
 We can change into the terraform directory in our root folder and use the terraform init, terraform validate and terraform plan commands to see the resources that will be provisioned.
 We assume that your AWS_ACCESS_KEY_ID and AWS_SECRET_KEY and REGION have been configured.